skorch-dev/skorch/docs/user/save_load.rst

 script again, the :class:`.LoadInitState` callback will load the model from the checkpoint.

-In the run above, the best checkpoint was at epoch 6, we can load this checkpoint to predict with it:
+In the run above, the last checkpoint was created at epoch 6, we can load this checkpoint to predict with it:

 .. code:: python